Making the most of your EPC assessment

 The specifications for any retrofitted insulation, if it can’t otherwise be observed/measured, is also useful.
 Loft insulation (joist) can be observed/measured, but floor or internal/external wall insulation generally cannot, so documentary evidence is required on these occasions.
 If nothing is available immediately, then a letter from the builder who carried out the work is an option.
 I can advise on this.

-If your property has had it’s cavity filled, this can generally be identified by the marks left on the external wall.
+If your property has had it’s cavity filled, this can generally be identified by the marks left on the external wall (filled-in drill holes).
 If, however, the wall has since been rendered over then some documentation from the people who filled the cavity can be used as evidence.
 This is normally a certificate, or letter, issued at the time of the work being carried out.

 Any FENSA documents, confirming the age of any windows, are also good to have as some windows don’t have date stamps on them.